 - Amazing looking bugs.
 How beautiful!

 That’s Queensland in a nutshell.
-With so much on offer in this magnificent state, you’d be bloody mad not to visit Queensland as part of your Australian itinerary.
+With so much on offer in this magnificent state, you’d be bloody mad not to visit Queensland and include some of its awesome attractions in your Australian itinerary.

 Let me know what you think in the comments section below.